localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

 Next, let's deploy the CloudFormation template by running the following command:

 {{< command >}}
-$ awslocal cloudformation create-stack --stack-name <STACK_NAME> --template-body file://templates/ecs.sample.yml --parameters ParameterKey=ImageUrl,ParameterValue=<REPOSITORY_URI>
+$ awslocal cloudformation create-stack --stack-name ecs --template-body file://templates/ecs.sample.yml --parameters ParameterKey=ImageUrl,ParameterValue=<REPOSITORY_URI>
 {{< /command >}}

-Replace `<STACK_NAME>` with a name of your choice and `<REPOSITORY_URI>` with the URI of the Docker image that you want to deploy.
+Replace `<REPOSITORY_URI>` with the URI of the Docker image that you want to deploy.
 Wait for the stack to be created by running the following command:

 {{< command >}}
-$ awslocal cloudformation wait stack-create-complete --stack-name <STACK_NAME>
+$ awslocal cloudformation wait stack-create-complete --stack-name ecs
 {{< /command >}}

 Now that the ECS service has been deployed successfully, let's access the application endpoint.